MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

 7. Select **Save** to assign the listed users the role.

 >[!Note]
->The admin center references all roles as admins even though not all roles are admins.
+>The Microsoft 365 admin center references all roles as admins even though not all roles are admins.
 <!--NOT CURRENTLY AVAILABLE 2/26/21
 ## Assign roles to groups